lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

     display = wl_display_connect(NULL);
     ```

+    Remember that all functions named `wl_...` come from the Wayland Library.

 1. To do any actual work with the Wayland Service, we need to fetch the Interfaces for the Wayland Compositor and Wayland Shell.

     __Wayland Interfaces__ are defined in the __Wayland Registry__...